OpenBMB/MiniCPM-V/docs/api.md

 ## MiniCPM-o 4.5

-MiniCPM-o 4.5 can be called through the Chat Completions API for single-turn text-only and vision-language requests.
+MiniCPM-o 4.5 can be called through the Chat Completions API for both traditional text and vision-language requests, and also full-duplex realtime interaction.

 ### Text-Only Request